marioortizmanero/speedbumpapp.com/content/en/blog/draft-monetization/index.md

 Only TODO% of Spotify users pay.
 And that's after the company spent *millions* on optimizing it.
 But it's still enough for them to keep going.

+TODO: elaborate on pro features and how they bring even more value.

 ### Hibernating subscriptions

 Automatic renewals give subscriptions a scammy look: you sign up for a free trial, forget about it, and get charged.
 You can resolve some cases through customer support, but it's a dark pattern.